brisbanemakerspace/bms-wiki/bylaws/working-groups.md

 1. are open for attendance by any member of the association; and
 2. can be held as often as necessary and called by any Working Group member by posting a notice for a meeting on the forum with 7 days notice; and
 3. can pass motions solely relating to Working Group policies as defined above, or that determine how an existing approved budget can be spent; and
-4. have no quorum other than the minimum two members required to exist; and
-5. must follow all meeting procedures and requirements from our constitution and the Meetings policy, including votes to be conducted by way of consensus; and
+4. must follow all meeting procedures and requirements from our constitution and the Meetings policy, including votes to be conducted by way of consensus; and
-6. must publish detailed and accurate minutes on the wiki within a reasonable time after any meeting; and
+5. must publish detailed and accurate minutes on the wiki within a reasonable time after any meeting; and
-7. quorum for Working Group meetings is the greater of two members or 50% of the Working Group (partial numbers rounded up).
+6. quorum for Working Group meetings is the greater of two members or 50% of the Working Group (partial numbers rounded up).